cs3157-borowski/guides/git.md

 but also the workflow between you and the TAs -- from our preparation of an assignment all the way to the grading of your submissions by the TAs.
-Even if you are already familiar with git, you may find the description of the workflow interesting.
+Even if you are already familiar with git, you may find the description of the workflow helpful.

 ## Set `EDITOR` environment variable